 The space infrastructure company with rocket-powered roots.

 Masten Space Systems was born in the Mojave Desert in 2004.
-Our founder and CTO David Masten had one idea in mind: tear down the barriers to space.
+Our Founder, President, & CTO David Masten had one idea in mind: tear down the barriers to space.

 David believed rockets should operate more like airplanes than ballistic missiles.
 That’s why we use reusable technologies, autonomous systems, and small operational teams so our rockets can launch, land, refuel, and fly again.
 This approach allows us to test often, iterate quickly, and reduce costs for every rocket we fly and every technology we develop.